meoow/tagremover/readme.md

 #Tag Remover

-This little utility is used to match and delete specific tags and all its children from HTML pages.
+This little utility is used to match and delete specific tags and all the children from HTML pages.

 ##Usage